gmc-code/PC-microbit-micropython/docs/lessons2/movement.rst

 .. admonition:: Tasks

     #.
-Combine the two tasks which displayed output for the 9 different tilts and use text if the A button **is** pressed and use arrows if the B button **is** pressed.
+Combine the two tasks which displayed output for the 9 different tilts and use text if the A-button **is** pressed and use arrows if the B-button **is** pressed.
 Clear the screen if no button is pressed.

     .. dropdown::
         :icon: codescan